dougmann/sandbox/README.md

 The next step is to install all of the required package dependencies for the Xilinx tools.
 The list I've comprised includes everything required from a completely fresh/clean installation of Ubuntu 20.04.4.
 I comprised this exhaustive list after much trial and error because I found that there wasn't a clear distinct list of the package dependencies for Vivado/Vitis.
 I was able to find list of package dependencies for PetaLinux here, which are also included in my list below.
 There are also a few I found just by resolving errors thrown by Vivado and Vitis to the command line while using their respective GUIs.

 ## Dependencies
-From the release notes, https://support.xilinx.com/s/article/000033799 we can get all the dependencies:
+At the bottom of the https://support.xilinx.com/s/article/000033799 we can get all the dependencies:

 ```